 - May 2001: County council selects six candidate sites and eight marine outfall zones for further consideration.

 - June 2001: King County Executive Ron Sims finds that two of the systems offer significant opportunities that could benefit surrounding communities and further regional goals.
-Based on his recommendation, the county council selects Unocal and Route 9 systems to continue environmental review process.
+Based on his recommendation, the county council selects Unocal and Route 9 systems to continue the environmental review process.

 - 2005: Construction of the treatment plant, conveyance system, and marine outfall begins.